-Claremont Graduate University ("CGU" or "University") will take prompt and appropriate action to address all reports of Prohibited Conduct (as defined in section II.A of the CGU Sexual Misconduct and Complaint Resolution Policy ("Policy")) in violation of the Policy.
-The Complainant (as defined in section II.B of the Policy), Respondent (as defined in section II.B of the Policy), and all other participants in the process will be treated with dignity, care and respect.
+Claremont Graduate University ("CGU" or "University") will take prompt and appropriate action to address all reports of Prohibited Conduct (as defined in the CGU Sexual Misconduct and Complaint Resolution Policy ("Policy")) in violation of the Policy.
+The Complainant (as defined in this Policy), Respondent (as defined in this Policy), and all other participants in the process will be treated with dignity, care and respect.